-Roberta Nelson Shea, Global Technical Compliance Officer
+Roberta Nelson Shea Global Technical Compliance Officer

 This DOI can change without notice.
-DOIs are in User Manuals.
-Most recent User Manuals & DOIs are available from the UR website.
+For the most recent DOI, the latest User Manual and DOI are available from the UR website.

 18.2.
-Certifications UR15
+Certifications UR10e

 Description Third party certification is voluntary.
 However, to provide the best service to robot integrators, Universal Robots chooses to certify its robots at the recognized test institutes listed below.
-You can find copies of all certificates in the chapter: Certificates.
-These certifications are NOT valid for OEM installations. -------------------- ---
+You can find copies of all certificates in the chapter: Certificates. -------------------- --

-Certification EN ISO 10218-1 EN ISO 13849-1 www.tuv.com ID 0007000000 TÜV Rheinland Certificates by TÜV Rheinland to EN ISO 10218-1 and EN ISO 13849-1.
+Certification EN ISO 10218-1 EN ISO 13849-1 www.tuv.com ID: 0007000000 TÜV Rheinland Certificates by TÜV Rheinland to EN ISO 10218-1 and EN ISO 13849-1.
 TÜV Rheinland stands for safety and quality in virtually all areas of business and life.
 Founded 150 years ago, the company is one of the world's leading testing service providers.
-TÜV Rheinland® TÜV Rheinland of North America In Canada, the Canadian Electrical Code, CSA 22.1, Article 2-024 requires equipment to be certified by a testing organization approved by the Standards Council of Canada.
-CHINA RoHS Universal Robots e-Series robots conform to CHINA RoHS management methods for controlling pollution by electronic information products.
-Delta Universal Robots e-Series robots are performance tested by DELTA.
+TÜV Rheinland The cTUV mark shows that a product complies with Canadian safety standards, proving conformity with Canadian electrical safety standards.
+CHINA RoHS Universal Robots products conform to CHINA RoHS requirements for controlling pollution by electronic information products.
+A product declaration table is provided.
+KCs Universal Robots products have been assessed and conform to KOSHA safety standards.
+KC Universal Robots products have been evaluated for conformity Korea's EMC requirements.
+Delta Universal Robots products are performance tested by DELTA.